 My partner and I live in Umbria, central Italy, in a beautiful house in the country with two very friendly dogs and four lovely cats

 I need a lot of help working the land.
-We need help pruning, picking up chestnuts and other fruit, and cleaning herbs, etc. The work varies with the season and is different every day
+We need help pruning,

 I can offer you a room complete with bathroom and a lot of good organic food.